towersvault/shinpokered/README.md

   - win 7 matches in a row for a master ball
   - Battles use teams of 3 pokemon
   - Your team is healed before battles
-  - Enemy pokemon levels are based on the level of your 1st party pokemon
+  - Enemy pokemon levels are based on the level of your strongest party pokemon
   - You must have an open item slot to claim your prize
-  - Any trainer can appear with any three pokemon
+  - Any trainer can appear with any three pokemon (excluding mew and mewtwo)
   - No breaks allowed in-between battles
 - Vendor added to Celadon Dept. Store 3F
   - Sells moon stones, amber, fossils, exp all, master balls, and rare candy